Chicago Campus Tuition and Fees

 A complete listing of fees can be found in the Academic Catalog

 All full-time status residential students (students living in Moody-owned housing) on the Chicago campus, international students on all campuses (living on-campus and off-campus), and all BSMAT students attending on-campus courses are required to be covered by Moody’s health insurance plan or an approved alternate plan for the entire time that they are enrolled as a student, including breaks between semesters.
 Students are responsible for full compliance with all terms and conditions of their insurance policy, for following the payment policy of the health care provider, office, clinic, or hospital from which they receive services, and any expenses not covered by their insurance (deductibles, copayments, excluded items and services, etc.) This may mean that payment is required at the time of service.
-All required students will be automatically enrolled in Moody Student Insurance and charged the individual plan premium unless a waiver is received.
+All required students will be automatically enrolled in Moody Student Insurance and charged the individual plan premium unless a waiver is received every semester.